usnistgov/ns3-oran/README.md

 PyTorch, can be exported to ONNX.
 Therfore, integration with ONNX was desired with the hopes that it can be used to provide the flexibility needed to support more than one type of ML model without having to integrate each individually.
-To make use of the ONNX support provided with this module, one simply needs to download the ONNX libraries that are distributed on the ONNX webiste ([https://onnxruntime.ai/](https://onnxruntime.ai/)), and export the location of the extracted library to the `LIBONNXPATH` environment variable.
+To make use of ONNX with this module, one simply needs to download the ONNX libraries that are distributed on the ONNX webiste ([https://onnxruntime.ai/](https://onnxruntime.ai/)), and export the location of the extracted library to the `LIBONNXPATH` environment variable.
 For example,

 ```shell
 # Change to home directory